 Scarlet Chested Parakeets exhibit a brilliant rainbow of colors in their plumage.
 They are a sexually dimorphic species, so males and females are colored differently.
 Mature male Scarlet Chested Parakeets have dark blue faces, red chests, and bright green on their backs and the tops of their heads.
 They have yellow bellies and sky blue feathers on the undersides of their wings.
 Mature females also have blue faces, green wings and backs, and green chests.
 Like the males, they also have yellow feathers on their bellies.

 Scarlet Chested Parakeets in the wild normally eat a diet consisting mainly of grasses and seeds found in the fields where they live.
 This is supplemented by other offerings available throughout the seasons, including flowers, fruit, insects, and berries.
 In captivity, they seem to do quite well on seed mixes formulated for small parrots or parakeets, with supplementation of canary seed and sunflower seed.
-They also enjoy and thrive on fresh foods and particularly sprouts and leafy greens like spinach and kale.
+They also enjoy and thrive on healthy treats, particularly sprouts and leafy greens like spinach and kale.
 These types of vegetables should be offered daily, as well as bits of fruits like apple, banana, and orange.

 Scarlet Chested Parakeets spend a lot of time on the ground foraging for food in the wild.
-To emulate this behavior in captivity, it is suggested that they be provided with plenty of foot toys in a secure, bird-proof area that they can play in outside of their cages for 3 - 4 hours per day.
+To emulate this behavior in captivity, it is suggested that they are provided with plenty of foot toys in a secure, bird-proof area that they can play in outside of their cages for 3 - 4 hours per day.
 Potential owners should make sure that they are able to provide supervision for their birds while they are out of their cages each day.

 Scarlet Chested Parakeets as Pets